-The Tonhalle Zürich, having undergone a complete programme of renovation between 2017 and 2021, has now been restored to its former glory.
+The Tonhalle Zürich has been the home of the Tonhalle-Orchester Zürich since 1895.
+Having undergone a complete programme of renovation between 2017 and 2021, it has now been restored to its former glory.

 Built at the turn of the 20th century, the Tonhalle has seen many changes in the course of its history.
 Partially demolished, the building was extended with the addition of the Kongresshaus; much of its original ornamentation was removed; its colourful decoration was toned down and then restored.
 However, the two concert halls remained substantially unchanged – which is particularly fortunate, as the Grosse Tonhalle is acoustically one of the world’s finest concert venues.